 Fremont is a medium-sized city located in the state of Nebraska.
 With a population of 26,383 people and seven constituent neighborhoods, Fremont is the sixth largest community in Nebraska.

-Unlike some cities, Fremont isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Fremont are a mix of both white- and blue-collar jobs.
+Fremont is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Fremont is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Fremont who work in office and administrative support (14.94%), sales jobs (9.77%), and management occupations (7.36%).

 One of the benefits of Fremont is that there is very little traffic.
 The average commute to work is 18.52 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-The percentage of adults in Fremont who are college-educated is close to the national average for all communities of 21.84%: 18.30% of the adults in Fremont have a bachelor's degree or advanced degree.
+The education level of Fremont citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.30% of adults 25 and older in Fremont have a college degree.

 The per capita income in Fremont in 2018 was $26,106, which is lower middle income relative to Nebraska, and middle income relative to the rest of the US.
 This equates to an annual income of $104,424 for a family of four.
 However, Fremont contains both very wealthy and poor people as well.